nbittich/mu-search/README.md

   }
 ```

-The content of the `default_settings` object is not elaborated here but can be found in the offical [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules.html).
+The content of the `default_settings` object is not elaborated here but can be found in the official [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules.html).
 All settings provided in `settings` in the Elasticsearch configuration can be used verbatim in the `default_settings` of mu-search.

 To specify Elasticsearch settings for a single type, use `settings` on the type index specification: